 Transfers from Regionally Accredited Colleges and Universities

-Students who have attended regionally accredited community colleges may transfer up to 64 semester hours of credit, plus four semester hours of health promotion credits.
+Students who have attended regionally accredited community colleges may transfer up to 90 semester hours of credit.
 There is no limit on the number of credits transferred from regionally accredited baccalaureate-granting colleges and universities.
 For admission purposes, NMU calculates the grade point average of transfer students on college-level courses only, using credits attempted and honor points earned.
 All acceptable courses completed with a grade of C- or better are entered on the student’s permanent record and may be applied toward graduation requirements.
-A transfer GPA is calculated and is used for assessment (progress toward degree) only.
-An NMU department may require a specific grade for a particular course or a specific grade point average for a group of courses.
-These requirements supercede university requirements for transfer grades.
+Transfer courses where a grade lower than a C- is earned will not be entered on the student’s NMU transcript, but will still fall under the course repeat policy and may result in loss of NMU credit.
+An academic department may require a specific grade for a particular course or a specific grade point average for a group of courses, which may include grades earned in transfer courses.
+These requirements supersede university requirements for transfer grades.

 Students who have taken CLEP, APP-CEEB, or International Baccalaureate exams should submit their scores.
 See the “Advance Placement Policy” in this section of the bulletin for additional information.

 No transfer credit is granted for remedial courses or for courses from religious-affiliated colleges or universities that are doctrinal in nature.
 Transfer credit is not granted for departmental advance placement unless a grade is awarded and the course is included in semester earned hours.